 Community Concepts is a member of the Maine Childrens Trust, a statewide non profit organization whose mission is to prevent child abuse and neglect.
 To learn more about the Maine Childrens Trust visit, www.mechildrenstrust.org

-Prevent Child Abuse America is proud to unveil its new campaign, Pinwheels for Prevention TM, introducing the pinwheel as a symbol for child ause and neglect prevention nationwide.
+Prevent Child Abuse America is proud to unveil its new campaign, Pinwheels for Prevention TM, introducing the pinwheel as a symbol for child abuse and neglect prevention nationwide.

-April being Child Abuse and Neglect Prevention Month.
-Look for the displayed Pinwheels and join us in spreading the message that even if there is one child being abused or neglected that it is one child too many!
-To learn more about Prevent Child Abuse America visit, www.preventchildabuse.org
+April is Child Abuse and Neglect Prevention Month.
+Look for the displayed pinwheels and join us in spreading the message that even if there is one child being abused or neglected that it is one child too many!
+To learn more about Prevent Child Abuse America visit, www.preventchildabuse.org.

-As the designated child abuse prevention council for Oxford County, Community Concepts offers Mandated Reporter trainings, parenting education programs, and information that focus’s on prevention, like the Period of Purple Crying.
+As the designated child abuse prevention council for Oxford County, Community Concepts offers Mandated Reporter training, parenting education programs, and information that focus’s on prevention, like the Period of Purple Crying.

-DVD’s are available to view at our office, please call to make an appointment: Melissa @ 739-6544.
+DVDs are available to view at our office, please call Melissa to make an appointment at (207) 739-6544.